okstate-maps/guide-storymap-journal/index.md

 ## Introduction
 Story Maps are a relatively new and unique way of telling stories by using maps, images and videos.
 Esri offers many different Story Map templates that can be utilized for a multitude of projects and purposes.

-## *[Story Map Cascade]*
+## *[Story Map Journal]*
-Story Map Cascade allows you to create and in-depth journal narrative which is organized into sections.
+Story Map Cascade allows you to create an in-depth journal narrative which is organized into sections.
 This allows readers to scroll through these different sections of text and see the relavent content, such as maps, images, videos, etc.

 #### Getting Started
 1. In order to locate the older story map templates, visit this [website](https://storymaps-classic.arcgis.com/en/app-list/?buildApp=true).